-Production Assistant – Rebecca Duncan
+Marketing & Production Executive – Rebecca Duncan

-Becca’s job involves doing a little bit of absolutely everything!
+Becca joined the festival as an intern in 2016 and has progressed to an integral role within the festival team.
 Having moved to Bradford after studying for her degree in York, she’s not in fact native to the area, however she’s quite pleased with the decision since it perfectly suits her love of curry.
 Aside from reading books, Becca considers herself something of a Culture Vulture, spending her time in museums and theatres, and exploring the best that her new home city has to offer.

 Book suggestion: The Heart is a Lonely Hunter by Carson McCullers